List of railway companies involved in the 1923 grouping

-Under the Railways Act 1921 the majority of the railway companies in Great Britain (along with a few in Northern Ireland) were grouped into four main companies, often termed the Big Four.
+Under the Railways Act 1921 the majority of the railway companies in Great Britain (along with a few in Ireland) were grouped into four main companies, often termed the Big Four.
 The grouping took effect from 1 January 1923.

-The Big Four
+List of constituents pre-grouping, later of the Big Four

 The Big Four and their constituent companies, showing route mileage, were: